Skip to main content

 Foreword

 In June 2020, we introduced a temporary process for considering pavement café applications to assist the hospitality sector during the recovery period following the Covid-19 pandemic lockdown.
-This scheme has been extended and will now expire on 31 December 2023.
+This scheme was extended and expired on 31 December 2023.

-A permanent pavement café scheme will then be introduced on 1 January 2024, subject to Council ratification, with a transition and implementation period of three months (up to 31 March 2024) to allow existing licensed businesses to continue to operate until the grant of their permanent licence is determined and after which temporary licences will no longer be valid.
+We have now introduced a permanent pavement café licensing scheme with a transition and implementation period up to 30 April 2024.
+This allows existing licensed businesses to continue to operate until the grant of their permanent licence is determined and after which temporary licences will no longer be valid.

-The permanent scheme aims to be consistent in approach, with the good practice guidance used and in fees charged (when appropriate), with the rest of Northern Ireland, whilst taking into account Belfast specific issues or views.
+The permanent scheme aims to be consistent in approach, with the good practice guidance used, with the rest of Northern Ireland, whilst taking into account Belfast specific issues or views.

 The permanent pavement café licensing scheme has the objectives of: